HOW MUCH IS YOUR WORKERS’ COMPENSATION WORTH?

 While not all construction accidents stem from negligence, most do.
 A poorly built scaffold, an unsecured tool, a lack of worker training, inadequate safety gear – these are all common examples of negligence that can lead to workplace injuries.
 The same OSHA report linked to above, regarding constructions “Fatal Four” lists these as the most common causes of death in this industry (excluding highway collisions):

-Preventing the fatal four could save hundreds of construction worker lives every year.
+Preventing the fatal four could save hundreds of construction workers lives every year.
 Improving safety training, providing proper gear, and maintaining equipment at all times could help make a difference in this hazardous industry.
-If you have reason to believe that someone else’s negligence caused or contributed to your construction site accident, call (888) 488-1391 to talk to a workplace-related injury attorney at Arash Law in California.
+Call (888) 488-1391 to speak with a California workplace injury attorney at Arash Law led by Arash Khorsandi, Esq. if you believe someone else’s negligence caused or contributed to your construction site accident.

 Other Dangerous Industries To Work In